 |224||A Brief & Agile Introduction to Scrum: The Easy Project Management Guide from Beginner to Advanced!
 (2015, 48 pages, Mark Heisenberg)

 1* Not great… generic Scrum introduction with an odd and invalid slant (client, producer, development crew) and strange ideas.

 |225||Scrum Master: Introduction and Brief Concept for Beginner Guide (2015, 42 pages, Salvatore Gaukroger)

 1* A short guide to Scrum and why it should be used looking at the roles and artifacts (in which he groups Scrum events and artifacts).
 The Scrum Guide is free, only sixteen pages and much better than this badly edited and partly incorrect booklet.

-1* I suspect Fareed met with a Scrum Master once before writing a book on the subject.
+1* I suspect Fareed may have met with a Scrum Master once before writing a book on the subject.
 Really poor and short book on Scrum, frequently using out-of-date ideas and often just wrong.

 1* If you want Paul’s resume then look on LinkedIn or just read this book… The book describes Paul’s career from his first position to becoming a Scrum Master.
 Every page has adverts for his other books and ‘Mega Pack’, honestly there is no value here at all.